 - Stirling RA, Hughes P, Davie CT, Glendinning S. Tensile behaviour of unsaturated compacted clay soils — A direct assessment method.
 Applied Clay Science 2015, 112-113, 123-133.

 - Stirling RA, Glendinning S, Hughes PN, Hen-Jones R, Asquith JD, Helm P. Deterioration of geotechnical infrastructure: the influence of asset aging through environmental cycling.
 In: 19th International Conference on Soil Mechanics and Geotechnical Engineering.
-2017.
-In Press.
+2017, Seoul, Korea.

 - Du H, Dimitrova V, Magee D, Cohn A, Stirling R, Curioni G, Clarke B, Reeves H. An Ontology of Soil Properties and Processes.
 In: 15th International Semantic Web Conference.
 2016, Kobe, Japan.

 - Stirling RA, Glendinning S, Davie CT.
 Modelling the deterioration of the near surface caused by drying induced cracking.
 Applied Clay Sciences 2017, 146, 176-185.

 - Hen-Jones RM, Hughes PN, Stirling RA, Glendinning S, Chambers JE, Gunn DA, Cui Y-J. Seasonal effects on geophysical-geotechnical relationships and their implications for electrical resistivity tomography monitoring of slopes.
 Acta Geotechnica 2017, Epub ahead of print.